-He was having a rough morning so we decided to stay close-ish to home and try a burg that He has been talking about for ages.
+She says He was having a rough morning so we decided to stay close-ish to home and try a burg that He has been talking about for ages.
 The photos of the burgers here looked just like the kind of thing required to feed this monstrous hangover.

-After demolishing schnitzels and way too many beers the night before my spectacular love, She, decided to drive my sorry hung-over ass over to Bangbang in Surry Hills.
+He says: After demolishing schnitzels and way too many beers the night before my spectacular love, She, decided to drive my sorry hung-over ass over to Bangbang in Surry Hills.
 Turned out to be a great call.

 What did you order?

 - The All Star Burger with Bacon – $17